|

 Sorrel sauce is a traditional sauce to serve with fish.

-The recipe here is for lemon sole, but it will go equally well with plaice, megrim, dover sole, salmon or any fish you prefer.
+The recipe here is for salmon, but it will go equally well with plaice, megrim, dover sole, lemon sole or any type you prefer.

-1 bunch sorrell - washed and chopped coarsely
+• 1 bunch sorrel - washed and chopped coarsely

-Lay the fish skin side down in an oven proof dish large enough to take the fish in one layer.
+Lay the salmon skin side down in an oven proof dish large enough to take the fish in one layer.

 Dot with butter and pour the wine over.